levicherrin/aws-web-hosting/README.md

 ![Example Website](docs/exampleDomain.jpg)

 # Website Hosting in AWS
-This repository contains walkthroughs and scripts for building robust static website hosting architectures in AWS with features such as:
+This repository contains walkthroughs / scripts for building web hosting architectures in AWS with features such as:

 - Custom domain integration
 - Accelerated content delivery